Mette Sjøberg

-Mette Sjøberg (born 19 April 1982 in Vejle) is a former Danish handball player.
+Mette Sjøberg (born 19 April 1982) is a Danish former handball player.
 She played her entire career in Denmark for the clubs KIF Vejen, GOG, Horsens HK, FCK Håndbold and FC Midtjylland Håndbold.

 Hun debuted for the Denmark women's national handball team on the 14th of June 2003.
 She won silver medals with Danish National team in the 2004 European Women's Handball Championship.

 In 2006 she switched from Horsens HK to FCK Håndbold, where she played during the 2006/07 season, scoring 167 goals in the Danish Handball League.
 This was enough to make her the top scorer in the Danish league.
 In the summer of 2008 Sjøberg left FCK to play two seasons at FC Midtjylland Håndbold.